hulanbv/module-nest-utilities-client/readme.md

 ## API reference

+`usePut`, `usePatch` and `useDelete` hooks will execute a proxy GET request, to get initial data to work with.
+So you won't have to create two hooks (for example useById + usePut) when you would want to fetch and edit data.

 ### `useAll(service, httpOptions, stateOptions)`

 Use a request state for all models.
 Will immediately fetch on creation, unless set otherwise in `stateOptions`.